go-jsonfile/jsonfiddle/README.e.md

 Thus all the JSON comparison tools I found are failing under such hash request.
 So far, I personally find that

 - Sorting the JSON data fields recursively and producing plain text file (via `jsonfiddle sort`), then use the state-of-the-art text comparison tools to compare them is the best approach, for my above scenario.
-- For extremely long and very complicated JSONs, converting json to abstract Go struct is the quickest approach to compare them at higher level.
+- For extremely long and very complicated JSONs, converting json to abstract Go struct (via `jsonfiddle j2s`) is the quickest approach to compare them at higher level.

 # Installation